grantmcdade/REST/Readme.md

 This is a sample REST API implemented with C# and ASP.NET Core WebAPI.

+A sample of the API is hosted at [https://rest-demo.azurewebsites.net/swagger/index.html](https://rest-demo.azurewebsites.net/swagger/index.html)
 It makes use of the following NuGet libraries.

 + [AutoMapper](https://automapper.org/) - for mapping the report temlates from the database objects